CorrMatch: Label Propagation via Correlation Matching for Semi-Supervised Semantic Segmentation: Experiments

-\myPara{Mining ratio.} Ideally, all correctly predicted points should be regarded as pseudo-labels for the unlabeled data.
-To demonstrate the ability of correlation matching to help label propagation, we count the mining ratio, which is the proportion of selected high-confidence pixels among all correctly predicted pixels, in \figref{fig: mine ratio}.
-It can be clearly seen that with correlation matching, the proportion of pixels considered as pseudo-labels is significantly higher than that without it.
-This further illustrates the complementarity of the two proposed strategies.
-Threshold relaxing expands the confidence regions, and correlation matching can propagate pairwise similarity to the entire predictions, thereby assisting in discovering more accurate predictions with high confidence.
+\myPara{Statistics.} Ideally, all correctly predicted points should be regarded as pseudo labels for the unlabeled data.
+To demonstrate the ability of correlation matching to help label propagation, we count the mining ratio and effective pseudo label ratio in \figref{fig: mine ratio} and \figref{fig: effective pseudo}.
+The mining ratio is the proportion of selected high-confidence pixels among all correctly predicted pixels.
+The effective pseudo label ratio is the proportion of accurately predicted pseudo labels to the whole image, which can reflect effective pseudo label numbers.
+It can be clearly seen that with the proposed label propagation strategies, the mining ratio and effective pseudo label ratio are significantly higher than those without them, which illustrates that the utilization of unlabeled data has improved effectively.
+This further indicates our strategies can improve the overall quality of pseudo labels by leveraging similarity and shape information from correlation maps.

-\myPara{Qualitative analysis. } In \figref{fig:selected_pics}, we give some visualization results to further demonstrate the effectiveness of our correlation matching.
-Comparing \figref{w/ corr} and \figref{w/o corr}, it is obvious that with the support of correlation matching, the number of pixels and completeness of the high-confidence regions are significantly better than those without it.
-Besides the pseudo labels, we also show the correlation maps corresponding to an object pixel and a background pixel in \figref{foreground} and \figref{background}.
-It can be seen that the correlation maps with respect to both the object and the background can clearly capture their respective semantic regions.
-In the subsequent label propagation process, these attentive regions will be propagated to the corresponding pixels on the outputs and hence can help discover more high-confidence regions.
+\myPara{Qualitative analysis.} In \figref{fig:selected_pics}, we give some visualization results to further demonstrate the effectiveness of our label propagation strategies.
+Comparing \figref{w/ corr} and \figref{w/o corr}, it is obvious that with the support of label propagation, the number of pixels and completeness of the high-confidence regions are significantly better than those without it.
+This means that our method can effectively expand high-confidence regions and populate these regions with the correct categories.
+We will provide more detailed qualitative results in the supplementary materials.